Hatchpad/restmon/README.md

 #### Explanation of cursors

-Cursors are a string token representing all the sortable fields of an object.
+Cursors are a String token representing all the sortable fields of an object.
 Using the metadata returned in a restmon query, we can easily set up pagination or polling without trusting that the data objects will not change or be removed from the database.

 #### Pagination Example